Lara weighs in on mental health: Experienced feeling of despair due to pressure of world records

 "I felt that David Warner should have been given an opportunity to go for it (the record).
 I happened to be in Adelaide and I thought it was kind of destiny being there.
 We do understand, obviously, any team, who have forced themselves to a very good position would want to get (give) the opposition a chance (to bat) the second, evening," said Lara.
 According to Lara, Warner will definitely get another chance to break his record.

-"I believe records are meant to be broken, even David Warner may have the next chance.
+"I believe records are meant to be broken, even David Warner may have a next chance.
 He is an attacking player, who can put your team in a winning position," he signed off.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)